lane3434/GT-stantalone-mods/HowTo/readme.md

   Verify that your APK file is the correct version.
 If things go haywire, try reinstalling—because sometimes mods need a second chance.
 - **Other Issues?**
   When all else fails, restart both your Oculus Quest and computer.
 Then, channel your inner zen and try again.
+- **Dont have a PC/Laptop?**
+  - I would not reccomend researching this yourself as all of them seem sketchy.
+  - Will update this if solution is found!
 - **More Help?**
  - If all else fails report an issue on github.